harsh0703-harsh/exiliensoft/README.md

 2. Install dependencies: `npm install`
 3. Start the compilations: `npm start`
 4. To start the Server : `npm run serve`
-5. To start the data structure tests : `npm run tests`
+5. To start the data structure tests : `npm test`

 Visit the respective routes (e.g., /authorize, /token) to interact with the authentication server.